 - 5 tablespoons extra-virgin olive oil

-- 1 english cucumber quartered lengthwise, cut into cubes
+- 1 large english cucumber quartered lengthwise, cut into cubes

 - 4 plum tomatoes cut into quarters